What is the average salary in Milton, MA?

 Average Salary: $50,892

 The Goddard School is a private preschool.
-It offers early childhood education.
-The school values its teachers and offers fair compensation.
+It offers early childhood education programs.
+The school aims to create a nurturing and stimulating environment for young children.

 -